kube-burner/kube-burner-ocp/README.md

 Note: This workload calculates the number of iterations to create from the number of nodes and desired pods per node.
 In order to keep the test scalable and performant, chunks of 1000 iterations will by broken into separate namespaces, using the config variable `iterationsPerNamespace`.

-### node-density-udn

-For User-Defined Network (UDN) segmentation testing.
-It creates two deployments, a client/curl and a server/nxing.

 ### node-density-heavy

 Creates two deployments, a postgresql database, and a simple client that performs periodic insert queries (configured through liveness and readiness probes) on the previous database and a service that is used by the client to reach the database.

 Note: this workload calculates the number of iterations to create from the number of nodes and desired pods per node.
 In order to keep the test scalable and performant, chunks of 1000 iterations will by broken into separate namespaces, using the config variable `iterationsPerNamespace`.

+### udn-density-l3-pods

+For User-Defined Network (UDN) L3 segmentation testing.
+It creates two deployments, a client/curl and a server/nxing.

 ## Network Policy workloads